-PSHE (Personal, Social, Health Education) Policy (including Relationships and Health Education statutory from September 2020, and our position on Sex Education)
+PSHE (Personal, Social, Health Education) Policy (including Relationships and Health Education statutory from

+September 2020, and our position on Sex Education)

-Date of policy: May, 2021
+Adopted: May, 2021

-Member of staff responsible: Leanna Russell
+Member of staff responsible:

+Weitiber of staff responsible.

+Leanna Russell

-Review date: May, 2022
+Review date: September 2024

 Context

 All schools must provide a curriculum that is broadly based, balanced and meets the needs of all pupils.
 Under section 78 of the Education Act 2002 and the Academies Act 2010, a PSHE curriculum: